thenerdery/dot-net-standards/README.md

 Exceptions will happen.

-Standards are standards, they aren't binding contracts.
+Standards are guidelines, they aren't binding contracts.

 If an exception occurs, please document the exception: